 We in America have a special problem with this.
 It goes back to our Puritanism, and behind that to Calvinistic teaching about predestination, which leaves everyone unsure of salvation.
 One has to go all the way through life, not knowing what God’s judgment will be.
 That way of stating the case is so crude that it is misleading, but it still tormented people, who then looked for assurances.
 Amendment of life, i.e., good morals, rewarded with personal prosperity, amount to assurance.
-Still, in our churches and our secular politics, still want to see a bright line between good and evil, and to know we are on the right side of it.
+Today in our churches and our secular politics, we still want to see a bright line between good and evil, and ourselves on the right side of it.
 The sheer vehemence of political opinions today is the measure of our worse than existential dread on this score.

 It does not follow that we can act any way we see fit.
 Authentic human life is life for each other, as Jesus Christ lived and died for us.
 Nobody can deny that hunger, disability, injustice, and the whole litany require action.
 Christians going about their work are aware of our dual citizenship.
-We are here together, called to dosomething about each other, but we also live in another kingdom.
+We are here together, called to do something about each other, while we also live in another kingdom.